renovate-bot/GoogleCloudPlatform-_-talk-to-docs/terraform/README.md

 gcloud workflows execute t2x-doc-ingestion-workflow --project=$PROJECT --location=$REGION --data="{\"dataset_name\":\"$DATASET_NAME\"}" --impersonate-service-account=$WORKFLOW_INVOKER_SERVICE_ACCOUNT
 ```

+## 2. Check the progress
-- Check the progress in the console or by issuing the `gcloud` command returned by `gcloud workflows execute`.
+- View the Workflow status in the console or issue the `gcloud` command returned by `gcloud workflows execute`.
 - [OPTIONAL] To wait for the workflow to complete and return results from your terminal, issue this command after executing the workflow.
 ```sh
 gcloud workflows executions wait-last